High Pressure Low

 "High Pressure Low" is the third single from Against Me!'s fifth studio album White Crosses, released as a 7" vinyl single on December 21, 2010 on Sabot Productions.

 Background

-Following the recording their fifth studio album, White Crosses, Against Me! recorded acoustic versions of songs written for the album in February 2010.
+Following the recording of their fifth studio album, White Crosses, Against Me! recorded acoustic versions of songs written for the album in February 2010.
 An acoustic version of "High Pressure Low" was known to be recorded following lead singer Laura Jane Grace's video posts regarding the acoustic sessions.
-Grace performed the b-side, "Strip Mall Parking Lots" as early as her 2008 solo tour, then thought to be called "Southwest Florida Sunset".
+Grace performed the B-side, "Strip Mall Parking Lots" as early as her 2008 solo tour, then thought to be called "Southwest Florida Sunset".